Tigers’ Mize, 2018 top pick, to undergo Tommy John surgery - NewsBreak

 Tigers’ Mize, 2018 top pick, to undergo Tommy John surgery

-DETROIT (AP) — Detroit Tigers right-hander Casey Mize, the top pick in the 2018 June draft, will undergo Tommy John surgery.
+DETROIT (AP) — Detroit Tigers right-hander Casey Mize, the top pick in the 2018 June draft, will undergo Tommy John surgery, manager A.J.
+Hinch announced on Friday.

 Comments / 0